Kim So-hyun

-Kim has been nicknamed by the Korean medias as the "Nation's Little Sister", "Queen of Child Actresses", "Goddess of Historical Drama" and also the "Sageuk Goddess", after starring and appearing in various acclaimed historical period dramas throughout her career, and having gained experience working as an actress from childhood to the present day.
-Korean medias also recognised her as the next generation of "Nation's First Love" from her performance in Pure Love (2016) movie.

-She has established herself as a top Hallyu star.
+Kim has been dubbed by several Korean media outlets as "Nation's Little Sister", "Queen of Child Actresses", as well as "Goddess of Sageuk" after starring and appearing in various acclaimed historical period dramas throughout her career.
+She has also been called the "Nation's First Love" from her performance in the film Pure Love (2016), and has established herself as a next generation hallyu star.
 For her performance in River Where the Moon Rises, she was nominated for Baeksang Arts Award for Best Actress – Television, becoming one of the youngest nominees for the award.